 Your job relocation has required that you pack up your household and move.
 You no doubt feel as if you are in a flurry of legal documents and paperwork that require your signature.
 Many of the papers you are asked to sign may be filled with names and terms which you find unfamiliar.

 The stress of moving can be so enormous that you want to just pick up a pen and hurry the process along.
-However, before getting free moving quotes there are five documents you need to understand before you are going to sign anything.
+However, before you get moving quotes there are five documents you need to understand before you are going to sign anything.

 - Moving Estimate – The estimate is most likely the very first paperwork you will see in regard to moving your household items.
 This is, as its name implies, a written estimate of how much it is expected to cost to move your household goods.
 Obtain several moving estimates before deciding on the best mover to meet your needs.
 Before you sign an estimate, ask to be sure you understand if it is a binding, which states the final costs set in stone, or non-binding estimate, which is an approximation of costs.